Félicien Rops: Art

 Working in a long and rich tradition of Franco-Flemish realist-genre painting (e.g., the Le Nain Brothers, Adriaen Brouwer) but also showing an awareness and influence of contemporaries like Honoré Daumier, Jean-François Millet, and Gustave Courbet, Rops was attracted to genre subjects throughout his life.
 Although represented in any number of media, they most often appear in his drawings and etchings.
-The rural and working people of the Walloon region of Belgium were frequent subjects, typically treated in a simple and sympathetic manner, as in The Kitchen of the Artists' Inn, in Anseremme.
+The rural and working people of Wallonia were frequent subjects, typically treated in a simple and sympathetic manner, as in The Kitchen of the Artists' Inn, in Anseremme.
 The elderly appear again and again in works such as Old Kate.
 Rops also often drew and etched people he encountered in his travels who were dressed in ethnic and regional clothing and costumes, often in a rather documentary style.
 Two examples include A Shaker Pianist and Head of Zealander: others are La Dalécarlienne (1874), Le Moujick (1874), and In the Pusta (1879).
 Rops once wrote he had "the desire to depict the scenes and characters of the 19th century that I find so fascinating and curious" and pieces like Sailors Den, Cherub's Song, and The Absinthe Drinker can be viewed as works of realism just as they can be seen as works of the decadent movement.

 Rops once wrote: "The love of brutal pleasures, the pre-occupation with money, and mean interests have glued onto the faces of most of our contemporaries, a sinister mask in which the perverse instinct mentioned by Edgar Allan Poe can be read in capital letters: all of this seems to me sufficiently amusing and characteristic that well-meaning artists should attempt to render the look of their time".

+He was credited by Joris-Karl Huysmans with reclaiming lust for the visual arts and placing it centre-stage.
+Huysmans noted the religious motivation of Rops's art, "not ... obscene and practical ... but ...
+Catholic, flaming and terrible".
+Charles Brison observed that "Rops never shed his Catholic sense of sin and the accompanying need for forgiveness".
+To Reed, "[Rops's] satanism was a protest, suggesting a craving not unlike Huysmans's for the fierce commitments of the Middle Ages".
+Stanisław Przybyszewski, who drew from Rops's outlook on women along with his follower, the painter Wojciech Weiss, traced Rops's depictions of lust to the witchhunters Jean Bodin and Pierre de Lancre.
+Rops's prostitution-themed artwork, in particular The Human Parody (1878–1881), fits into an iconographic tradition reaching as far back as the fifteenth century.